elementary/monitor/README.md

 sudo apt install com.github.stsdc.monitor
 ```

-Monitor will be avilable from the Applications menu.
+Monitor will then be available from the Applications menu.

 ### Fedora (34)